sde1000/till-boot/README.md

 (But see bug list at end.)

-* pc bookworm {i386,amd64}
+* pc trixie amd64 (using trixie in testing because labwc isn't in bookworm)
-* rpi bookworm {armhf,arm64}
+* rpi bookworm arm64

-bullseye could be made to work again with additional scripts to choose between wayfire and X

 # How platforms boot